THGLab/iMiner/README.md

 * `iMiner.tools`: Useful tools for running iMiner protocol
 * `iMiner.md`: GROMACS-based MD simulation module to evaluate ligand binding stability
 * `iMiner.rl_generate`: Essential scripts to train a reinforcement learning generative model that generates molecules with good binding potency

+# Extra Notes
+* For the use of `iMiner.tools.mutate_model`, one needs to request for a free license key.
+See details at https://salilab.org/modeller/10.4/release.html#anaconda for more installation related questions.